jiguan/LeetCode/test/com/leetcode/array/README.md

 ### Binary Search

-- [Find First and Last Position of Element in Sorted Array](https://leetcode.com/problems/find-first-and-last-position-of-element-in-sorted-array/) Good question to determine the condition
+- [Find First and Last Position of Element in Sorted Array](https://leetcode.com/problems/find-first-and-last-position-of-element-in-sorted-array/) Good question to determine the condition and return variable (return the one `+1`).

   ```java
   while(low < high) {